hdShang/arxiv-daily/docs/eess-SY/2025-09-29/papers/250925034v2-marlin-multi-agent-reinforcement-learning-with-murmuration-intellige.md

 ---
 layout: default
-title: MARLIN: Multi-Agent Reinforcement Learning with Murmuration Intelligence and LLM Guidance for Reservoir Management
+title: "MARLIN: Multi-Agent Reinforcement Learning with Murmuration Intelligence and LLM Guidance for Reservoir Management"
 ---

 # MARLIN: Multi-Agent Reinforcement Learning with Murmuration Intelligence and LLM Guidance for Reservoir Management